-STEM Pipeline Mentorship Program 2016-17 Workshops
+STEM Pipeline Mentorship Program 2017-2018 Workshops

 WISE launched the STEM Pipeline Mentorship Program in 2015 as a way to support young women pursuing STEM fields and careers through a peer and near-peer group mentoring structure.
 This program is generously funded by the UA Commission on the Status of Women.

-Oct.
-11: STEM Major and Career Panel
+October 10: STEM Majors and Career Possibilities Panel

 What different STEM majors and graduate programs are available at the UA?
 How do different majors prepare you to enter different careers?
 Answering these questions is the focus of this panel discussion.
 The panel will be composed of members of the mentorship program, UA faculty and researchers, and local STEM professionals.
-In addition to talking about direct links between STEM majors and particular careers, panelists will also be asked to reflect on how possible (or not) it is to transition between STEM fields.
+In addition to talking about direct links between STEM majors and particular careers, panelists will also be asked to reflect on how possible it is to transition between STEM fields.

-Nov.
-15: Finding and Making the Most of Research Opportunities
+February 13: Finding and Making the Most of Research Opportunities

 This workshop will focus on both 1) strategies for finding research opportunities at different points in your academic journey and 2) how to make the most of research experiences.
 From approaching professors to ask about participating in their research to applying for competitive summer research programs, this workshop will give you an overview of various opportunities that exist at the UA and elsewhere.
 Members of the mentorship program who have experience seeking out and participating in various research programs.

-Feb.
-21: Making Connections and Getting a Job
+March 13: Making Connections and Getting a Job

 This workshop will focus on selling yourself on paper and in person.
 We’ll discuss the dos and don’t of resume and CV writing, how to stand out in an in-person or telephone interview, and how to make the most of networking opportunities.

-Date TBD: Negotiating Challenging Situations and Becoming a STEM Leader
+April 17: Negotiating Challenging Situations and Becoming a STEM Leader

-Sexual harassment, microagressions, and imposter syndrome are just some of the challenges that women and other underrepresented groups in STEM fields frequently face.
+Sexual harassment, microaggressions, and imposter syndrome are just some of the challenges that women and other underrepresented groups in STEM fields frequently face.
 In this workshop, we’ll discuss these challenges and strategies for dealing with them, as well as how you can become a leader in your STEM community and help foster the development of a welcoming and inclusive environment.